robertgodfrey/Coursera-Getting-and-Cleaning-Data/README.md

 #Analysis Steps
 Step 1.Merges the training and the test sets to create one data set.
   + read test data, labels, and subjects into memory
-  + read test data, labels, and subjects into memory
+  + read training data, labels, and subjects into memory
   + merge test and training datasets into merged datasets

 Step 2.Extracts only the measurements on the mean and standard deviation for each measurement.